 Inclusion of parents, teachers and other caregivers in the treatment of ODD is essential to the success of the child.
 The way that these authority figures are able to change the way they interact with and respond to the child’s statements and behaviors will set the stage for whether the child will be able to decrease symptoms of opposition and defiance.

 Doesn’t the child need to learn how to follow the rules better because the world isn’t going to cater to him when he gets older?

 The answer is, YES!

 The child will definitely need to learn some skills to show more compliant, cooperative and friendly behaviors towards adults, and other authority figures, but it’s also likely that the child will need to learn skills in getting along with and respecting peers as well.
 This takes place in individual therapy.

 At Encompass Mental Health, I treat children with ODD or other disorders that include symptoms of opposition and defiance with a combination of parent coaching and/or parenting therapy, family therapy, and individual therapy.
 When allowed by the child’s parents, I work closely with teachers and caregivers to help them to learn how to relate more effectively with the child to decrease conflict over the child’s oppositional and/or defiant behaviors.

-If you are struggling with a child who is regularly oppositional and/or defiant towards adults and other authority figures, call (605) 275-0009 to talk with me about your struggles.
-I’ll tell you what I can do to help and we can get an appointment set up to help your oppositional child learn how to follow the rules and be more cooperative.
+If you are struggling with a child who is regularly oppositional and/or defiant towards adults and other authority figures, call (605) 275-0009 to talk with us about your struggles.
+We’ll tell you what we can do to help and we can get an appointment set up to help your oppositional child learn how to follow the rules and be more cooperative.